linroger/Finance-Notes-and-Marginalia/Clippings/Contract for Differences (CFD) - Overview and Examples.md

 ### Overnight Financing Charges

 When holding long positions overnight, traders typically pay financing charges.
-These fees represent the cost of the [[Lecture 6-Leverage, Tail Risk, Volatility Products|leverage]] provided by the broker—essentially, the interest on the "borrowed" capital used to control a larger position.
+These fees represent the cost of the [leverage](../Advanced%20Investments/Lecture%206-Leverage,%20Tail%20Risk,%20Volatility%20Products.md) provided by the broker—essentially, the interest on the "borrowed" capital used to control a larger position.
 The calculation usually follows this formula:

-Position Size × ([Benchmark Interest Rate](https://www.investopedia.com/terms/r/referencerate.asp) + Broker Markup) ÷ 365 = Daily [[Realized Returns|Financing Cost]]
+Position Size × ([Benchmark Interest Rate](https://www.investopedia.com/terms/r/referencerate.asp) + Broker Markup) ÷ 365 = Daily [Financing Cost](../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%203/Realized%20Returns.md)

 Most brokers use benchmark rates such as plus a markup.
 For short positions, traders may receive or pay interest depending on the prevailing rates and broker policies.